Professional Foundations: Collaborating, Researching, and Networking - ID3Track : Online Design

 This 4-week course is part of the Instructional Designer Certificate Program, but may also be taken as an individual professional development offering.

-- Analyze the connections among learning theories, instructional theories, and instructional design models
+- Analyze the connections between learning theories, instructional theories, and instructional design models

 - Assess your professional learning needs in the areas of instructional designer competencies and current learning trends